-- 19. NBRCNT for Neighborhood Continuous Statistics

-- 20. GRAD for Gradient Statistics

-- 21. DMAP for Distance Map Statistics
+- 19. NBRCNT for Neighborhood Continuous Statistics - 20.
+GRAD for Gradient Statistics - 21.
+DMAP for Distance Map Statistics - 22.
+SEEPS for SEEPS (Stable Equitable Error in Probability Space) score.
+It's described in Table 11.22.
+The SEEPS score of matched pair data is saved into the NetCDF.

 Note that the first two line types are easily derived from one another.
 The user is free to choose which measure is most desired.
-The output line types are described in more detail in Section 11.3.3.
+The output line types are described in more detail in Section 12.3.3.